Your cart is currently empty!

 What’s the Purpose of the AATCC TM100

 AATCC Test Method 100 is a quantitative assessment of how well a textile material finish is able to stand up to antibacterial activity in accordance with its intended use.
 It looks at both bacteriostatic (bacteria stopping) and bactericidal (bacteria killing) activity, offering detailed measurements that allow for continuity and replicable results.
-Standard microorganisms tested are Staphylococcus aureus and Klebsiella pneumonia but additional testing can be done for particular fungus and bacteria.
+Standard microorganisms tested are Staphylococcus aureus and Klebsiella pneumoniae and allows other microorganisms depending on the intended use of the test sample.
+The test method is widely used to assess the antimicrobial activity of textile products like medical clothing or wound dressings.

 Stages of the AATCC 100 Test Method